Developer's Daily Java Education

 Obtaining the JDBC driver

-Once you have the correct JDBC driver installed, establishing a connection from your Java programs to your SQL database is pretty easy.
+Once you have the correct JDBC driver installed, establishing a JDBC connection from your Java programs to your SQL database is pretty easy.

 1. Load the JDBC driver.

-2. Establish the connection.
+2. Establish the JDBC connection to your database.

-// Establish a connection to a mSQL database using JDBC.
+// Establish a connection to a mSQL database using JDBC

 import java.sql.*;